Yang Kang: Quanzhen School

 Qiu Chuji of the Quanzhen School finds Yang Kang and accepts him as a student upon learning that the boy is Yang Tiexin's son.
 He teaches Yang Kang some Quanzhen martial arts to prepare for an upcoming contest with Guo Jing, as well as some skills he created to counter the "Seven Freaks of Jiangnan".
 Yang Kang also learnt an incomplete set of the Yang Family Spear Movement (楊家槍法 (yángjiā qiāngfǎ)) from Qiu Chuji, whose knowledge of the skill is based on recollections of his encounter with Yang Tiexin.

 Nine Yin White Bone Claw

 Yang Kang learns from Mei Chaofeng the Nine Yin White Bone Claw (九陰白骨爪 (jiǔyīn báigú zhǎo)), an unorthodox version of the skills in the Nine Yin Manual.
 He stumbled upon her hiding place and agreed to provide her with food and shelter.
 In return, she taught him the 'Claw'.

 In film and television

-Notable actors who have portrayed Yang Kang in films and television series include Bruce Leung (1976), Michael Miu (1983), Gallen Lo (1994), Zhou Jie (2003), Yuan Hong (2008) and Chen Xingxu (2017).
+Notable actors who have portrayed Yang Kang in films and television series include Bruce Leung (1976), Michael Miu (1983), Gallen Lo (1994), Zhou Jie (2003), Yuan Hong (2008), Chen Xingxu (2017) and Wang Hongyi (2024).